 UNAMA is unable to make a determination whether torture continued to be a concern in NDS Kapisa, as too few detainees were in the facility to make a conclusion.
 Between November 2011 and September 2012, UNAMA found nine detainees at the CPD detention centre in Kapisa who had been detained previously by NDS in Kapisa100.
 Over an 11 month period, three out of nine detainees reported they had been tortured or ill-treated by NDS (the most recent report dates back to December 2011).
 On every monitoring visit conducted by UNAMA, NDS Kapisa contained no detainees.
 The NDS Director explained that detainees were never detained for more than 72 hours (in compliance with the Interim Criminal Procedure Code (ICPC) and then transferred to the main MoI prison.
 He stated that "high profile" detainees, such as alleged key commanders of anti-Government groups and alleged suicide attackers, were transferred to NDS in Kabul for investigation immediately following their arrest and were not kept overnight at NDS Kapisa.
-On the contract of the notation of of th
+On the state of the normal procedure of the normal procedure of anti-Government groups and alleged suicide attackers, were transferred to NDS in Kabul for investigation immediately following their arrest and were not kept overnight at NDS Kapisa.